 One of the newest carbon fibre cyclocross bikes on the market, this is actually the first 'cross bike from German company Storck.
 The company are advocates of disc brakes and the T.I.X. has been designed around disc brakes.
 The model we tested came with Shimano's hydraulic disc brakes providing excellent stopping power.

 Hailing from Belgium, Ridley has one of the biggest ranges of cyclocross bikes,which is hardly surprising given that it's Belgian cycling's winter religion.
-The X-Bow Disc Tiagra's aluminium frame is hung with Shimano Tiagra components with a proper cyclocross-style 46/36 double chainset.
-The rubber that hits the (dirt) road is from Donnelly and it sits on Ridley's own 4ZA wheels with Shimano hubs.
+The X-Bow Disc's aluminium frame is hung with Shimano Sora components and for 2020 Ridley have urbanised it somewhat with a 50/34 chainset and mudguards.
+The rubber that hits the (dirt) road is from Continental and it sits on Ridley's own 4ZA wheels.

 The aim of road.cc buyer's guides is to give you the most, authoritative, objective and up-to-date buying advice.
 We continuously update and republish our guides, checking prices, availability and looking for the best deals.